July 30, 2021

 May 2021

-Juliana Armstrong, a member of Nipissing First Nation and a teacher of Anishnaabemowin Language and Culture, brings her heritage, both in her message and her art, to young readers in This is What I've Been Told / Mii Yi Gaa-Bi-Wiindmaagooyaan.
+Juliana Armstrong, a member of Nipissing First Nation and a teacher of Anishinaabemowin Language and Culture, brings her heritage, both in her message and her art, to young readers in This is What I've Been Told / Mii Yi Gaa-Bi-Wiindmaagooyaan.

 From This is What I've Been Told / Mii Yi Gaa-Bi-Wiindmaagooyaan by Juliana Armstrong